cloudymike/micropythonexamples/esp32/common/gcloud-pub/README.md

 This sample demonstrates how to use MicroPython to connect to Cloud IoT Core incorporating parts from [TrackingPrototype](https://github.com/jbrichau/TrackingPrototype).

+## MH Setting up key
+Run createkey.sh to create an upload key to gcloud as well as creating a config file

 ## Quickstart with Espressif ESP32

 1. Clone or download this repository